5 Things You MUST Consider Before Buying A Snake

 Western Austrila

-Please be aware that if you wish to purchase from us, we are in Queensland and all animals shipped interstate will require an export permit at the buyer's expense.
-Note that if you are outside of Australia or in Tasmania or Western Australia, we will not be able to freight reptiles to you due to Australian laws.
+Please be aware that if you wish to purchase from us and you are outside of Australia or in Tasmania or Western Australia, we will not be able to freight reptiles to you due to Australian laws.

 Buying Your Snake